 Likewise, if your child has a tantrum, and you ignore it, then your child might stop having tantrums.
 This differs from forgetting.
 When there are little to no opportunities to respond to stimuli, then conditioning can be forgotten.

 Response generalization is an essential element of operant conditioning.
 It happens when a person can generalize a behavior learned in the presence of a stimulus and then generalize that response to another, similar stimulus.
 For example, if you know how to drive one type of car, chances are you can drive another similar kind of car, mini-van, SUV, or truck.

 By now, you are probably thinking of your own examples of both classical and operant conditioning.
 Please feel free to share them in the comments.
 In case you need a few more, here are 10 to consider.

-An example of negative reinforcement could be the removal of something the students do not want.
-You see that the students are volunteering answers during class.
+An example of negative reinforcement would be the removal of something the students do not want.
+You see that students are volunteering answers during class.
 At the end of the lesson, you could say, “Your participation during this lesson was great!
 No homework!”
 Homework is typically something students would rather avoid (negative reinforcer).
 They learn that if they participate during class, then the teacher is less likely to assign homework.